 Even though Original Medicare has coverage for a wide range of medical services, some estimates say that it only pays about half of the medical costs over an average beneficiary’s lifetime.
 That’s why thousands of Medicare recipients turn to Medicare supplement plan G for 2018.

 What is Medigap Plan G?

 You might see Medicare supplement plan G referred to as Medigap plan G. Either way, this is one of the standardized Medicare supplement plans that you can purchase in most states to help close financial gaps for those things that Original Medicare won’t fully cover.
 You can refer to a simple chart on the Medicare.gov site that compares various supplements to make them fairly easy to understand.

 Even though plan F has been the most popular supplement for years, the rate of people who choose Medicare plan G has been increasing fast. plan F pays for everything that the government allows Medicare supplement plans to pay for, so many beneficiaries would rather just buy a plan that frees them from most out-of-pocket expenses.

-How Medicare Supplement Plan G Works with Part A
+How Medicare Supplement Plan G for 2018 Works with Part A

 Like plan F, plan G helps pay for all of these Part A costs:

 - Part A hospital, skilled nursing, and hospice coinsurance and copays